wenkokke/msla2014/README.md

 #### Abstract

-> In this paper, we will examine models of substructural logics in
+> In this paper, we will examine axiomatisations of substructural logics
-> Agda.
-The reason for this is that most existing models formalise
+> in Agda.
+The reason for this is that most existing models in Agda formalise
 > intuitionistic logic and are entirely unsuitable to modelling
 > substructural logics.
 In recent years, however, substructural logics
 > have seen a surge in usage.